dvallance/substituter/README.md

 ## *args gottcha's

-Generally calling `original_method.call(*args)` will work unless the original method is called with a Proc object as a parameter of with an implicit block.
+Generally calling `original_method.call(*args)` will work unless args contains a Proc object, which it will if the orginal method is called with a proc parameter or a block.

 Note: an _implicit_ _block_ will be turned into a Proc object and appended to the args array.

-When the _args_ array contains a Proc object the splat operator can not be used when passing to the _original_method.call_.
-You have to specify the _&_ operator on the Proc parameter.
+Proc objects must be passed with the _&_ operator prepended manually.

 ```ruby
 # our sample class with a method to substitute